TrellixVulnTeam/swahilipython_SCMU/Doc/library/signal.rst

 Python signal handlers are always executed in the main Python thread, even if the signal was received in another thread.
 This means that signals can't be used as a means of inter-thread communication.
-You can use the synchronization primitives from the :mod:`threading` module instead.
+You can use the synchronization primitives kutoka the :mod:`threading` module instead.

 Besides, only the main thread is allowed to set a new signal handler.